Why Is Celtic Music So Relaxing?

 The Primal Connection

-There's something about Celtic music that touches a deep part of us.
-It's hard to put into words, but the strong feelings we get when we hear it seem to come from a place inside that we didn't even know existed.
+There's something about Celtic music that hits a core part of us.
+It's hard to explain, but the strong feelings we get when we hear it feel like they come from a part of us we didn't know was there.

 Capturing the mind and soul.